PHP-2560/pre-class-work-2018-FD3355/Week 02/pre-class-02.md

 ####Hist plot
     hist(big.exp.draws.1)

+This actually more closely follows the PDF, not the CDF of the expodentialfunction.
+This makes a lot of sense, in the end the histogram is just the number of times a number shows up in our random variable generator.
+It would stand to reason that the PDF should be a good predictor of how this would look, as it should be giving us the probability of these values appearing.

   c.
 Find the mean of all of the entries in `big.exp.draws.1` which are strictly greater than 1.
 You may need to first create a new vector to identify which elements satisfy this.

 ####Create "Less Vector" : no values <1